AmziLS/AmziProlog/README.md

 # Releases

 [Releases](https://github.com/AmziLS/AmziProlog/releases) are available as usual on GitHub, on the right side bar.
-They contain the built runtime library, and command line tools, but also samples, language bindings, and a ready to use Eclipse plugin.
+They contain the built runtime library, and command line tools, but also samples, language bindings, Logic Server extensions, and a ready to use Eclipse plugin.
 It's the easiest way to get started.